zammad/zammad-admin-documentation/channels-email/filters.rst

   | Tag: add: ``spam``
   | State: closed

-  ..
-Note:: Note that the State action only has an effect when the matching email results in a new ticket.
+  .. note:: Note that the State action only has an effect when the matching email results in a new ticket.
 Zammad will not change the state of existing tickets.
 It will add the tag though if it missing, even if the mail is an update to an existing ticket.

 The following actions are only effective when creating tickets: Group, State, Priority, Owner.